qmk/qmk_firmware/keyboards/ergodox/keymaps/deadcyclo/readme.md

 - 10.01.2017 Added layer images to readme
 - 24.01.2017 Added support for Ergodox Shine.
 Added secondary L2 switch key on left hand
 - 24.01.2017 Added unicode keys.
 Added shrug hug and yay.
 Moved Navigation to layer 2
+- 25.01.2017 Added lots of new emojis and some unicode keys

 # TODO